 Prosecco: This is a type of Italian sparkling wine.
 I recommend finding a dry or brut prosecco to help balance the sweetness of the other ingredients.

 Seasonal Garnishes: I like to use fresh cranberries and a sprig of rosemary for garnish.
 An orange slice or pomegranate arils would also pair nicely.
+You could also throw in a cinnamon stick for a spiced kick.

 Step-by-Step Instructions